wp-plugins/backup-scheduler/readme.txt

 == Changelog ==

+= 1.4.1 =
+* A bug that do not delete the lock file when reseting the backup process

 = 1.4.0 =
 * Enhance the performance of the backup process and ensure error protection
 * Improve the mail summary